 How to Apply

 To determine need-based eligibility students may submit the FAFSA application as soon as possible after January 1, in time for the March 15 priority filing date.
-You do not need to be accepted to MCPHS in order to complete the FAFSA.
+You do not need to be accepted to MCPHS University in order to complete the FAFSA.

 If you're a prospective first-year student, please contact your Admission Counselor for any financial aid questions prior to your arrival on campus as an enrolled student.
 If you're not sure who your counselor is or what their contact information is, please click here.